Derval O'Rourke

 Derval O'Rourke (born 28 May 1981) is an Irish former sprint hurdles athlete.
-She competed internationally in the 60 and 100 metres hurdles, and is the Irish national record holder in both events.
+She competed internationally in the 60 and 100 metres hurdles, and is the Irish national record holder in the former.
 She participated in two Indoor World Championships, five Outdoor World Championships and the 2004, 2008, and 2012 Summer Olympics.

 Early life and education

 Born in Cork, O'Rourke attended University College, Dublin (UCD) where she held a sports scholarship between 2000 and 2004.
 She graduated with a BA (Hons) degree from the college in 2003 and a Diploma in Business Studies from the UCD Michael Smurfit Graduate School of Business in 2005.

 Competition

 Derval first broke 13 seconds when she finished 4th at the 2003 European Under 23 Athletics Championships in Bydgoszcz, Poland, running a national record of 12.96 seconds, missing out on a medal by just 0.01 seconds.
 This mark saw her achieve the exact 'A standard' qualification time for the 2004 Olympics.

 Also in 2003, she competed at her first World Athletics Championships in Paris before racing at her first Olympic Games in Athens, on both occasions failing to make it past the heats.
 In 2005 O'Rourke reached the semi-finals of the World Championships in Helsinki.
 One week later, O'Rourke won the Bronze medal in the 100 m Hurdles at the World University Games in Izmir, Turkey in a time of 13.02 seconds.
 O'Rourke was also part of the Irish 4 × 100 m Relay team that won Bronze.

 At the 2006 IAAF World Indoor Championships O'Rourke won the gold medal in the 60 m hurdles, becoming the first Irish woman to win an indoor world athletics championship.
 On her way to winning she broke the Irish national record twice and her winning time was 7.84 s.

 O'Rourke had a successful 2006 outdoor track season after missing the initial part of the season due to injury.
 In the run up to the European Championships, O'Rourke lowered her Irish national record for the 100 m hurdles twice and had a personal best of 12.85 s before the championships.
 In the 2006 European Championships in Athletics, O'Rourke finished joint second with Kirsten Bolm and behind Swedish athlete and favourite, Susanna Kallur in a time of 12.72, a new national record.
-Later in the same championship O'Rourke ran the first leg for the Irish 4 x 100 m relay team which included Joanne Cuddihy, Ailis McSweeney, and Anna Boyle which set a new national record of 44.38 s.
+Later in the same championship O'Rourke ran the first leg for the Irish 4 × 100 m relay team which included Joanne Cuddihy, Ailis McSweeney, and Anna Boyle which set a new national record of 44.38 s.